 Where can one get stationed in the Space Force?

 80% of us are in Colorado, most of those in Colorado Springs.
 Generally OW is at Schriever, SEW is at Peterson, and SBM is at Buckley.
-There are many exceptions to that, for example I’m OW at Buckley.
-There are a few SBMs at radar sites, Beale, Cavalier, and Cape Cod.
-Fewer SA&S guys at launch sites like Vandenberg and Cape Canaveral.
-Even fewer of us abroad in Thule, Europe, Asia, and those deployed.
+There are many, many, exceptions to that, for example I’m OW at Buckley.
+There are also SBMs at radar sites, Beale, Cavalier, and Cape Cod.
+Then there are a few SA&S guys at launch sites like Vandenberg and Cape Canaveral but that’s a temporary career broadening assignment.
+And then there are the very few abroad in Thule, Europe, Asia, and those deployed.

 Other questions?
 Leave a comment.